Umayyad architecture: General development

 The earliest mosques were often makeshift.
 In Iraq, they evolved from square prayer enclosures.
 The ruins of two large Umayyad mosques have been found in Samarra, Iraq.
 One is 240 by 156 ft and the other 213 by 135 m.
 Both had hypostyle designs, with roofs supported by elaborately designed columns.

+The three most important imperial mosque projects undertaken during the Umayyad period were the rebuilding of the Prophet’s Mosque in Medina, the Al-Aqsa Mosque in Jerusalem, and the construction of the Great Mosque of Damascus, which are some of the most important "Arab-type" or "hypostyle-type" mosques.
+This type of plan, characterized by a covered, qibla-oriented hypostyle prayer hall and a central open sahn (courtyard) enclosed by surrounding riwaqs (arcades), is based on the layout of the early Prophet’s Mosque in Medina.

 In Syria, the Umayyads preserved the overall concept of a court surrounded by porticos, with a deeper sanctuary, that had been developed in Medina.
 Rather than make the sanctuary a hypostyle hall, as was done in Iraq, they divided it into three aisles.
 This may have been derived from church architecture, although all the aisles were the same width.
-In Syria, churches were converted to mosques by blocking up the west door and making entrances in the north wall.
+A hypothesis is that, in Syria, when churches were converted to mosques, it was done by blocking up the west door and making entrances in the north wall.
 The direction of prayer was south towards Mecca, so the long axis of the building was at right angles to the direction of prayer.
+Although no Arabic sources confirm such transformation technique.
+Building conversions were rare, since the Umayyad dynasty preferred to construct new buildings instead.

 The Umayyads introduced a transept that divided the prayer room along its shorter axis.
 They also added the mihrab to mosque design.
 The Prophet's Mosque in Medina built by al-Walid I had the first mihrab, a niche on the qibla wall, which seems to have represented the place where the Prophet stood when leading prayer.
 This almost immediately became a standard feature of all mosques.
 The minbar also began appearing in mosques in cities or administrative centers, a throne-like structure with regal rather than religious connotations.